henryleestudio/-gramercy-tech-vue/readme.md

 <!-- ## Description -->
-A simple yet cool sign-in and registration web platform, put together with SCSS, Webpack, Vue.js, and jQuery.
+A simple, stylish, and user-friendly sign-in and registration web platform.

-Simple, stylish, and user-friendly

 Link to project: <a target="_blank" href="https://henryleestudio.github.io/gramercy-tech-vue/">live demo</a>